Frederic-Zhou/dchatroom/readme.md

-# myd 基于IPFS pubsub 的端对端通信工具
+# myd is a terminal app that base on IPFS pubsub and age e2e encrypt

 ## todo